clmcavaney/aaf-rapidconnect-auth-yourls/README.md

 At this point users will be able login, but their roles won't be defined.
 For that another plugin is required - [YOURLS-AuthMgrPlus](https://github.com/joshp23/YOURLS-AuthMgrPlus)

+**NOTE** If you already have YOURLS-AuthMgrPlus enabled, you will need to give your default authentication username administrator rights so that you can access the plugins pages to configure the AAF Rapid Connect plugin.
+Once that is configured you can remove the default user from the YOURLS-AuthMgrPlus administrator role (not 100% necessary - but keeps things clean).

 Configuration
 -------------
 You will need to specify the following values in the plugins options page for AAF Rapid Connect.